-When we started planning our budget we found it really difficult to find good, detailed trip costs.
-There didn’t seem to be much information available about the average cost of a road trip for a family.
+There just didn’t seem to be much detailed information about the average cost of a road trip for a family.

-We hope you find this information useful as a starting point to develop your own family road trip budget.
+We hope you find this information a useful starting point to develop your own family road trip budget.
 It will at least give you an idea of what things cost to help you plan your ultimate American road trip.

 All of these costs vary depending on where you are coming from and whether you have kids who have a burning desire to go to Disneyland.

-We can’t recommend this process enough for anyone wanting to road trip on a budget.
+We can’t recommend this process enough for anyone wanting to take a budget road trip.

-You can download the apps now from iTunes by clicking on the images below to see which you prefer.
+You can download the apps now from iTunes by clicking on the images below.
 Once you work out which you prefer we recommend you purchase the paid version – they offer far more functionality for a very small price.

 If an RV is not for you, don’t forget there are other ways to road trip on a budget.
 Hiring a car (or using your own car) and packing camping gear is another way to save a load of cash when on a road trip.

-For our West Coast road trip we rented a Jucy Camper.
+For our US West Coast road trip we rented a Jucy Camper.
 Unconventional, perhaps, in a country renowned for its oversized RVs.
-We attracted plenty of attention pulling up at RV Parks with our itty bitty green camper.
+We certainly attracted plenty of attention pulling up at RV Parks with our itty bitty green camper!

 Jucy Campers are also cheaper than a full-size RV and are a good choice for a budget trip to USA.
 We traveled in the shoulder season and were very excited to secure a great deal on the Jucy Camper for 32 days at $64 USD per day.

-If you would like to experience the freedom of a Jucy Camper yourself, we recommend Motorhome Republic.
+If you are considering campervan hire in USA, we recommend booking through Motorhome Republic.
 They have a wide range of campers available, including the Jucy campers and full size RVs for longer trips.

 We were staying further out of town with friends in San Francisco at the end of our road trip and were able to book a car for $35 USD per day through rentalcars.com.

-This cost also includes taxi costs in Las Vegas and to/from the car rental locations.
+This category also includes taxi costs in Las Vegas and to/from the car rental locations in San Francisco.
 We used Lyft in the USA for all our taxi rides.

 Transport costs breakdown: